June 03, 2022

 Getting great customer video testimonials is highly dependent on asking the right questions.
 This is doubly important if you’re using video testimonial software with a remote collection process, because you won’t be there to tailor follow-up questions on the fly if customers or clients don’t give you the answer you want the first time.

 Want to skip to checking out our directory of 45 video testimonial questions and suggested email copy?
-Sign up for our 100% free trial of Vocal Video to get full access to our video collector templates.
+Sign up for a 100% free Vocal Video account to get full access to our video collector templates.

 Not to mention: One kind of business will require completely different questions than another to prompt a powerful testimonial.